 3. Put Your Devices On Do Not Disturb

-If you are presenting or being a part of a virtual meeting, put your devices on do not disturb.
+If you are presenting or being a part of an effective virtual meeting, put your devices on do not disturb.
 Alerts and pings in the background of a virtual meeting can be distracting for other attendees.
 These pings also get you off track and make meetings last longer if you’re not careful.

 Before you hop on any call, give your devices one last check.
 Make sure that your phone/computer’s do not disturb is set for everyone in your contacts and your applications.
 Sometimes do not disturb lets people who call multiple times get through.
 If you’d like it to stay that way, make sure the people in your life understand you are in a meeting and that they should only call if it’s an emergency.